cdk-patterns/serverless/the-rbac-webservice/typescript/README.md

     - Region
     - httpURI

-### Step 6 - Update your Vue UI Client with Cognito Identity Pool Integration Configuration
+### 6 - Update your Vue UI Client with Cognito Identity Pool Integration Configuration

 If you have made it this far Kudos, keep going.
 If the CDK Stack deployed successfully you will now have output described in Step 5 to plug into your Client Configuration.